macharlebois/NoiseCompressor/README.md

      - the optimization graphs comparing the untreated and compressed stems (`optimized_graph_results.png`)

 ---
-### _STEP 2 : COMPRESSION_
+### ▶️ _STEP 2 : COMPRESSION_
 Now that you have optimized your parameters and threshold values, you can compress your point cloud.

-If you simply wish to test the program, use the grouped referential stem file (`ref_stems.ply`) created during parameterization as the point cloud to compress.
+💡 If you simply wish to try the program, use the grouped referential stem file (`ref_stems.ply`) created during previous step as the point cloud to compress.

 1. Run the __step2_COMPRESSOR__ script: